Skip to main content

 WHAT WOULD IMPROVE CERTAINTY

-• →Check the interior for 'chatter marks' from the potter's tool.
+• →Take a close-up of the interior bottom to inspect for 'swirl' marks from the potter's wheel.

 CONDITION & GRADE